Sphynx Cat

 Finding a Sphynx to Adopt

-With a typical weight of 6-12 lbs and lifespan of 8-14 yrs, the Sphynx requires thoughtful care tailored to their specific breed characteristics.
-The Sphynx occupies a unique position among medium breeds, weighing 6-12 lbs and carrying a temperament shaped by their breed group's heritage.
+Weighing around 6-12 lbs and lifespan of 8-14 yrs, the Sphynx benefits from care tailored to its physical and behavioral profile.
+The Sphynx stands out among medium breeds, weighing 6-12 lbs and carrying a temperament shaped by their breed group's heritage.

 Breed-Specific Rescues